 This section explains how market analysis data can be used in the various steps of a business recruitment program.

-March 2022 — Restaurants and culinary experiences can be extremely valuable additions to a downtown area.
+National Restaurant Association Downtown Restaurants by N. David Milder, DANTH, Inc. March 2022 — Restaurants and culinary experiences can be extremely valuable additions to a downtown area.
 They serve downtown workers and residents as well as attract visitors to the center of the community.
-They serve both an economic and social role in the community, helping downtowns maintain their role as an important gathering place.
-Restaurants […]
+They serve both an economic and social role in the community, […]

 Art and Entertainment events can draw people downtown and increase economic activity in a variety of business categories.
 These events can attract people downtown who normally would not visit.